forcedotcom/acu-pack/README.md

 ## `sfdx acumen:source:profile [-p <string>] [-m] [-o <string>] [-u <string>] [--apiversion <string>] [--json] [--loglevel trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]`

-Determines the compatibility for one or more profiles metadat data files with a specified Org
+Determines the compatibility for one or more profiles metadata files with a specified Org.
+WARNING: This command should be executed by a user with full read permissions to all objects & fields.

 ```
-Determines the compatibility for one or more profiles metadat data files with a specified Org
+Determines the compatibility for one or more profiles metadata files with a specified Org.
+WARNING: This command should be executed by a user with full read permissions to all objects & fields.

 USAGE
   $ sfdx acumen:source:profile [-p <string>] [-m] [-o <string>] [-u <string>] [--apiversion <string>] [--json]